artur0312/overseer/README.md

 # TODO
 - Use bitboards to represent the board.

--Implement the UCI protocol to make it communicate with chess GUIs.
+- Implement the UCI protocol to make it communicate with chess GUIs.